roelandmoors/authjs-adapter-sql/README.md

 This adapter uses plain sql statements to integrate with [Authjs](https://authjs.dev/).

-Support for Mysql and Postgres.
+Support for Mysql ([mysql2](https://github.com/sidorares/node-mysql2)) and Postgres ([pg-promise](https://github.com/vitaly-t/pg-promise)).
-Also works with the [PlanetScale Serverless Driver](https://github.com/planetscale/database-js) and the [Neon Serverless Driver](https://github.com/neondatabase/serverless).
+Also works with the [PlanetScale Serverless Driver](https://github.com/planetscale/database-js), [Neon Serverless Driver](https://github.com/neondatabase/serverless) and [Kysely](https://kysely-org.github.io/kysely/).

+You can create a custom helper function to support other drivers if needed.

 ## Configuration